PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #4 - Deploy Configs to your Lab Fabric

-The command below will also build your configuration files and then deploy them on fabric nodes.
+The command below will build your configuration files and deploy them to your switches.
+This playbook uses Arista's eAPI & eos_config module to do a config replacement of the switches running_config.

 ``` bash
 make deploy